-Clear justification for all services issued direct to the participant must be documented in the electronic Case-Management System.
-Identifying why the amounts expended for goods and/or services are necessary and reasonable, and why services are being issued directly to the participant rather than to a vendor.
+Clear justification for all services, including why the amounts expended for goods and services are necessary and reasonable and why funds are being issued directly to the participant rather than to a vendor, must be case noted in the electronic Case-Management System.

 Each VR counselor is responsible for ensuring that funds provided directly to participants are spent as intended.
-For misuse of funds outside what was approved in the IPE or for missing receipts, the VR counselor must take action by recouping the amount misused or the missing receipts from any future monetary service or requesting that the participant pay back these funds with a money order made out to the New Mexico Division of Vocational Rehabilitation.
+For misuse of funds outside what was approved in the IPE or for missing receipts, the VR counselor must take action by recouping the amount misused or the missing receipts from any future monetary service or requesting that the participant pay back these funds with a money order made out to the New Mexico Division of Vocational Rehabilitation